AxisCommunications/docker-compose-acap/README.md

 > * Only uid and gid are properly mapped between device and containers, not the other groups that
 > the user is a member of.
 This means that resources on the device, even if they are volume or device
 > mounted can be inaccessible inside the container.
 This can also affect usage of unsupported dbus
 >  methods from the container.
+See [Using host user secondary groups in container](#using-host-user-secondary-groups-in-container)
+> for how to handle this.
 > * iptables use is disabled.
 > * The docker.socket group ownership is set to `addon`.